A New Home Server - AOOSTAR WTR PRO N100

 Final Thoughts

-This upgrade has significantly improved my home server setup.
+This new system has significantly improved my home server setup.
 The total cost came to roughly:

 - $299 for the AOOSTAR WTR PRO N100